 Florence is located in the Tuscan region and offers enough day trip opportunities to add another week to your itinerary.
 The opportunities really are endless.

-Several other notable places to visit via train from Florence are Pisa (45 minutes), Lucca (1 hour 15 minutes), and even Milan (2 hours).
+Several other notable places to visit via train from Florence are Pisa (45 minutes), Lucca (1 hour 15 minutes), and Milan (2 hours).
+You could even visit Venice for the day as it's 2 hours by train.
+Just be sure to take the earliest train.

 If you prefer to base yourself in one place, Florence is an excellent choice as there are so many places to visit nearby via train, car, or tour group.